|Nutritional Guidelines (per serving)|

 - 1 1/4 pounds boneless chicken breasts (or boneless thighs)

-For the roux, melt the shortening in a large Dutch oven, over low heat; add the flour and cook, stirring, until medium brown, or about 10 to 15 minutes.
+For the roux, melt the shortening in a large Dutch oven over low heat.
+Add the flour and cook, stirring, until medium brown—about 10 to 15 minutes.
 Stir the roux constantly to avoid burning.
 If it burns, you will have to start over.

-Add the chopped vegetables to the roux and continue to cook, constantly stirring, until the onion is translucent.
+Add the chopped vegetables to the roux, adjust the heat to medium-low to medium, and continue to cook, constantly stirring, until the onion is translucent.

 Slowly add the chicken stock and bring it to a boil, stirring constantly.

-Add the diced tomatoes, okra, salt, pepper, thyme, oregano, and bay leaf; bring to a boil.
+Add the diced tomatoes, okra, salt, pepper, thyme, oregano, cayenne, and bay leaf; bring to a boil.

 Reduce the heat to low and simmer, uncovered, for 20 minutes.